dmblack/nftables_firewall.js/README.md

 rules to a safe state before continuing.
 That way, in the event of any issue; you can quickly roll back to a 'safe' environment state.

+On that note, however; I, personally; use it as my day to day firewall.

 # Description
 This is an example managing nfQueue packed from within NodeJS.